SERVICES

 Electro-cupping is commonly used to treat muscle and joint pain, sports injuries, and musculoskeletal disorders.
 It can also be used to improve circulation, reduce inflammation, and enhance athletic performance.

-GUASHA / INSTRUMENT-ASSISTED SOFT TISSUE MOBILIZATION (IASTM)
+GUA SHA / INSTRUMENT-ASSISTED SOFT TISSUE MOBILIZATION (IASTM)

 PHOTOBIOMODULATION (Red Light & Near Infrared Light Therapy)